olnor18/mukube/README.md

 * Build the project using kas by running `kas build --update mukube/kas.yaml`.

 If your kas configuration outputs an iso file it will be located in the ./build/tmp/deploy/images/ folder.

+To run the generated OS in qemu use:

+´ runqemu genericx86-64 nographic qemuparams="-m 6000 -smp 2" bootparams="init=/init" ´